 Guest Bloggers and Contributions

 If you wish to provide or collaborate on an article for the site then please get in contact, Workshopshed does not currently pay for any articles written for the site but full attribution and links back to your site or product will be given.
 There have been some top quality guest articles submitted so far.
 If you simply have a good idea for an article or a question then we would still be interested in your feedback.
+Note that the opinions of the guests does not necessarily reflect the opinions of Workshopshed.

 The Workshopshed would like to get in contact with people with workshops or interesting projects to participate in Workshopshed interviews.